mesosphere/dcos-docs-site/pages/services/data-science-engine/1.0.0/security/index.md

     "extra_spark_secrets": {
       "secret_names": "/{{ model.packageName }}/my-secret-file,/{{ model.packageName }}/my-secret-envvar",
       "secret_filenames": "target-secret-file,placeholder-file",
 	"secret_envkeys": "PLACEHOLDER,SECRET_ENVVAR"
     }
   }
 }
 ```

-This configuration places the content of `{{ model.packageName }}/my-secret-file` into the `PLACEHOLDER` environment variable and the `target-secret-file` file as well as the content of `{{ model.packageName }}/my-secret-envvar` into the `SECRET_ENVVAR` and `placeholder-file`.
-In the case of binary secrets, if the content size is bigger than 4KB, Mesos security module will reject container execution due to the overhead.
+This configuration places the contents of `{{ model.packageName }}/my-secret-file` into the `target-secret-file` as well as the `PLACEHOLDER` environment variable.
+Additionally, the contents of `{{ model.packageName }}/my-secret-envvar` are exported to the `SECRET_ENVVAR` and written to the `placeholder-file`.

+<p class="message--note"><strong>NOTE: </strong> If the content size of binary secrets is greater than 4KB, Mesos' security module will reject container execution due to the overhead.

 # {{ model.techName }} SSL